arangodb/arangodb/Documentation/Books/Cookbook/Compiling/Windows.md

 we suggest to download and install Visual Studio by hand.
 Currently Visual Studio 2017 is the only supported option.

-**You need to make sure that it installs the option "Desktop development with C++", else cmake will fail to dectect it later on.**
+**You need to make sure that it installs the "Desktop development with C++" preset, else cmake will fail to dectect it later on.**
+**Also "Windows 8.1 SDK and UCRT SDK" optional component is required to be selected during Visual Studio installation, else V8 will fail to compile later on.**

 After it successfully installed, start it once, so it can finish its setup.